faithvoid/script.xlinkrevived/README.md

 Please do!
 This should be a community effort that brings players together.
 Any and all assistance on this project is much appreciated!

 ## TODO:
-- [] Integrate Kai UI attacher script (works for messaging, not for anything else)
+- [X] Integrate Kai UI attacher script
-- [] Integrate chat services (arena chat works, PM support doesn't)
+- [X] Integrate chat services (arena chat works, PM support doesn't)
+- [X] Fix notifier disconnection when sending a new arena state via HTTPS.
 - [] Fix this TODO list

 ## Working
+- Auto-discovering XLink Kai hosts when an IP address isn't provided (UI client + Notifier)
-- Displaying username + current Arena
+- Displaying username + current Arena (UI client)
-- Querying and joining Arenas (via "Arenas List" and "Active Arenas")
+- Querying and joining Arenas (via "Arenas List" and "Active Arenas") (UI client)
-- Querying and joining sub-Arenas (via "Arenas List")
+- Querying and joining sub-Arenas (via "Arenas List") (UI client)
 - Setting the Arena back to the default Arena!
+(General Chat) in the UI client
+- Sending chat messages to players in the current arena in the UI client
+- Receiving notifications for players joining/leaving/chatting in your current Arena via the notifier!
+(Notifier)
+- View chat history via the XLink Revived UI client, making sure you never miss an important message!
+(UI client + Notifier)
-- Viewing XLink Kai statistics
+- Viewing XLink Kai statistics (UI client)
-- sys.argv support for skin integration [ie; calling RunScript(Q:/scripts/XLink/default.py,ActiveArenas) will automatically launch the Active Arenas subcategory
+- sys.argv support for skin integration (ie; calling ```RunScript('script.xlinkRevived',Chat)``` to call the Chat submenu)

 ## Not Working
 - Joining sub-Arenas from Active Arenas (as it's not implemented in the GetActiveGames API, only in GetGamesList)
 - Showing additional user information
 - Editing settings of any kind
-- Most social feature (ie; friends, chatting)

 ## Bugs:
-- Toast notification icons will end up being blank for most users.
-A workaround is to add an "icon-xlinkkai.png" file to your skin, or modify the lines in default.py that say "icon-xlinkkai.png" to point to the icon of your choice.
+- Joining an arena via the "XLink Revived" UI will kill the notifier.
+There seems to be an engine-specific issue that treats HTTP arena connections as a new engine takeover, so these sections might have to be rebuilt.
+- Notifier script is a bit heavy on stock 64MB systems, I'd highly recommend running XBMC in 480p to use as little RAM as possible on stock systems.

 ## TODO
 - Finish adding additional chat features (figured out how to send PMs, Arena PMs & chat messages, but haven't figured out how to receive them, or receive player information).